Bella Hadid’s Run-In With Ex The Weeknd Wasn’t As Easy As It Looked

 — Wildflower In Heels (@WildflowerHeels) February 13, 2017

-The moment sparked a string of Internet memes, showing Hadid breezing past her ex-boyfriend during his performance of “Starboy” at the fashion show, claiming that this is the way every woman would love to accidentally run into their ex: in other words, in their underwear and looking stunning.
+The moment sparked a string of internet memes, showing Hadid breezing past her ex-boyfriend during his performance of “Starboy” at the fashion show, claiming that this is the way every woman would love to accidentally run into their ex: in other words, in their underwear and looking stunning.
 But it was no easy feat for the young model.

 “As an outsider, you might think I handled it so well, but it’s always in your heart, and you always feel it very heavily.
 It’ll be hard for a while.
 Love hurts, but you have to pull through.”